daphne-eu/daphne/doc/development/EnablingInPlaceUpdates.md

 # Enabling updating in-place of data objects in kernels

-This document outlines the steps necessary for Daphne/Kernel developers to enable updating objects in-place in operation.
+This document outlines the steps necessary for DAPHNE/Kernel developers to enable updating objects in-place in operations.

 In-place updating refers to reusing and overwriting an input data object for the output.
 This eliminates the need to allocate a new data object for each operation, potentially reducing peak memory consumption and execution times.